Ubuntu Server Tutorials

 sa-update --no-gpg

-Now we are ready to start the SA daemon (will be automatically started at boot time):
+Now we are ready to start the SA daemon (will be

 /etc/init.d/spamassassin start